 Logistical constraints, a finite population of donors, and testing limitations related to timing and tissue recovery are root causes of the human donor allograft shortage.
 Patients with burns covering 20% or more of the total body surface area cannot risk receiving their own skin from unharmed parts of the body.

 XenoTherapeutics has focused on this critical societal need with the development of its first product, Xeno-Skin™, the only live-cell xenotransplantation product that temporary restores a wound’s barrier and allows for full closure.
-It consists of pathogen-free swine tissue that has been “humanized” to function on a wound site equally as well as human allograft skin, providing a biologic bandage that helps retain critical electrolytes supporting skin regeneration underneath.
+It consists of pathogen-free swine tissue that functions on a wound site equally as well as human donor allograft skin, providing a full-wound closure that helps retain critical electrolytes supporting skin regeneration underneath.

 Xeno-Skin™ has been cleared by the FDA for investigational use and aims to catalyze the science of xenotransplantation while also addressing a critically unmet need for burns and other severe skin wounds.